shinoku2612/react-data-table/README.md

 ## State Management Integration

 The component integrates with a custom context-based state management system using useSyncExternalStore hook.
-You can see more detail about the state management inside `context.provider.js` file from `src/providers/`.
+You can see more detail about the state management inside `context.provider.ts` file from `src/providers/`.

 ```tsx
 // global.store.ts